antipalindrome/Photoshop-Export-Layers-to-Files-Fast/README.md

 This script allows you to export layers in your Photoshop document as individual files at a speed much faster than the built-in script from Adobe.

-This script does not try to acheive feature parity with the built-in script, but rather provide a more streamlined / performant experience.
-That being said, feel free to make feature requests, and feel free to contribute to it and make it even more powerful!
+This script does not try to achieve feature parity with the built-in script, but rather provide a more streamlined / performant experience.
+That being said, feel free to [make feature requests](https://github.com/hsw107/Photoshop-Export-Layers-to-Files-Fast/issues/new), and feel free to contribute to it and make it even more powerful!

 ## How to Use